 Import of accounts is recommended in case of the Windows NT domain.
-If Active Directory domain is used, it is recommended to use the transparent cooperation with Active Directory (domain mapping - see chapter 17.4).
+If Active Directory or Open Directory domain is used, it is recommended to use the transparent cooperation (so called domain mapping - see chapter 17.4).

-Accounts mapped from the Active Directory domain
+Accounts mapped from Active Directory or Open Directory

-If any of the Active Directory domain is selected as Domain, user accounts in this domain are listed.
+If any of the mmaped domains is selected as Domain, user accounts in this domain are listed.